Introduction

 3. Career Planning:

-- Understanding DA helps aspirants compare different government jobs and their actual salaries.
+- Understanding DA helps aspirants compare different govement jobs and their actual salaries.

 Common Misunderstandings